slevithan/parseuri/README.md

 Conversely, `parseUri` is single-purpose and doesn’t apply normalization.

-The [demo page](https://slevithan.github.io/parseuri/demo/?urlStandard=true) allows easily comparing with `URL`’s results.
+You can compare with `URL`’s results on the [demo page](https://slevithan.github.io/parseuri/demo/?urlStandard=true).

 ## Results / URI parts